 - Getting past the “I can’t do it” phase.
 Depending on how much you practice.
 This can last a few days to a month.
 I have taught people who took to it like a fish in water.
 The most resistant are the ones who don’t practice and give up.

-Basically, it all comes down to “how much do I want to learn how to crochet”.
-If you really want to you will stick to it.
 If you truly want to know if crochet is hard or not.
 Pick up a hook and give it a try for at least a month.
-Hooks and yarn is very inexpensive.
+Hooks and yarn are very inexpensive.
 You basically have very little to lose but an awesome talent to gain.

-The Benefits of Crochet
+The Surprising Benefits of Crochet

 - It helps relieve stress and reduce anxiety.
 The repetitive motions of crocheting is super relaxing, but not the only stress reliever.
 While crocheting, you are able to take your mind off the stress of the day.
 You’re redirecting your focus to something more productive.